Matcha Tea: All You Need to Know

 Premium-Grade

-Next on the spectrum stands premium-grade matcha.
+Next on the spectrum is premium-grade matcha.
 It draws its character from young tea leaves delicately plucked from the uppermost reaches of the tea plant.
-This grade's verdant colour mirrors the freshest greens of nature, hinting at the journey these leaves have undertaken.
-Their flavour, a graceful interplay between the velvety and the subtle, makes premium-grade matcha an exquisite choice for daily consumption.
-Whether you're a matcha enthusiast or a newcomer to its charms, this grade of powdered green tea offers a fresh and inviting experience that resonates with every sip.
+This grade's verdant colour mirrors the freshest greens of nature.

 Culinary-Grade

-On the opposite end of the matcha spectrum, we find culinary grade matcha, known fondly as "usucha."
-Here, matcha steps beyond traditional boundaries and ventures into the realm of modern culinary exploration.
-This is the canvas of creativity, boasting a slightly bolder flavour profile that imparts depth to a delightful array of creations, such as intricate latte designs, matcha-infused smoothies, and baked goods.
+Culinary-grade matcha boasts a slightly bolder flavour profile that imparts depth to a delightful array of creations, such as intricate latte designs, matcha-infused smoothies, and baked goods.

-Culinary-grade matcha is the most economical choice among the range.
+Culinary-grade matcha powder is the most economical choice among the range.
 It finds its place primarily in culinary applications such as cooking.
 The flavour profile tends to lean slightly towards bitterness, due to factors like sourcing from leaves positioned lower on the tea plant, unique environmental conditions, the timing of harvest, or specific manufacturing methods.

 Location of Leaves on the Tea Bush as a Clue to Taste & Quality

 The youngest leaves on the Camellia sinensis plant boast a vibrant green hue and a delicate flavour profile.
 These leaves are rich in amino acids, particularly L-theanine, which contributes to matcha's calming effects.
-The top leaves also have the highest chlorophyll content, lending matcha its distinctive colour.
-This careful selection and attention to leaf placement enhance both taste and quality.

 What Does Matcha Tea Taste Like?